alan-turing-institute/uatk-admin/CODE_OF_CONDUCT.md

 ### Conflict of Interest

 All reports will be kept confidential with details shared only with people involved in report handling.
-If a person handling the report (team lead or programme director) is linked with the ongoing issue, they will declare their Conflict of Interest and remove themselves from any discussion related to the report handling.
+If a person handling the report is linked with the ongoing issue, they will declare their Conflict of Interest and remove themselves from any discussion related to the report handling.
-Resolution action may also include identifying appropriate members from within the Open Research Community Building Team if more support for the person handling the report is needed.

 ## Attribution